SVNKVN9/react-ts-pokemon-api/README.md

 - Pokemon API ([Link to Pokemon API](https://pokeapi.co/))
 - Bootstrap v5

-## Getting Started

-Follow these instructions to get a copy of the project up and running on your local machine.

 ### Prerequisites

 - Node.js and npm installed on your machine.